CSCfi/pebbles/pouta_blueprints/drivers/provisioning/README_docker_driver.md

     - OR a commmon configuration for the hosts, stored in the file system?

 - setting password for jupyter + rstudio containers

+- implement memory limits for containers

+- configure swap on host + allow swapping for containers for fitting even more on a single host?

 ### Optional features